Columbus, Ohio, Psychology Colleges and Universities

-Within this program, students can select from three areas of specialization: judgment and decision-making, mathematical psychology and traditional quantitative methods.
-This program takes a very mathematical approach to psychology and emphasizes computational and statistical skills.
+Within this program, students can select from two areas of emphasis: mathematical psychology or psychometric methods.
+This program takes a very mathematical approach to psychology and emphasizes analytical and statistical skills.

 PhD in Social Psychology

-Emphasis areas in this degree program include social cognition, attitudes and persuasion, political psychology, personality processes, individual differences, attribution and intergroup relations.
-Focus groups allow graduates and faculty to study topics more in-depth.
+Emphasis areas in this degree program include social cognition, attitudes and persuasion, political psychology, personality processes, attribution and intergroup relations.
+Students work with faculty on faculty projects and their participation increases throughout the program.

 Otterbein University is a private university that was established in 1847.
 Today, psychology students have the opportunity to participate in psychology research and internships for practical field experience.
 Students complete labs, work in the community and collect relevant data in the hands-on learning environment.